meshu-dev/meshu-dev/README.md

 ## About Me

-I like to keep myself busy using my time doing personal self-development.
+I like to keep myself busy by spending my time on personal self-development.

 - 🤖 Reading about AI and looking into Agentic coding
 - ⭐ Working on building my portfolio